- Location: Tennessee

 How much does emissions testing cost?

-The fee is $10, and can only be paid in cash using bills no larger than $20.
+The test fee is$10, and can only be paid in cash with bills no larger than$20.

 What happens during an emissions test?

 Your catalytic converter and fuel gas cap will be checked.
 Estimated testing time is five minutes.

 What happens if my vehicle fails the emissions test?

 Well, there is some good news―you'll be set up with free diagnostic help by an ASE certified mechanic who can help determine why your vehicle won't pass.